Suremaker/RemoteExecution-Net/README.md

 Remote method execution framework for .NET based on client-server model.

+Currently this project is in early phase, which means that its API may significantly change between versions.

 ## Download
 It is possible to download package using [NuGet](http://nuget.org): `PM> Install-Package RemoteExecution-Net`